 Leaders and executives are affected by these changes more than anyone else.
 It can be confusing and overwhelming trying to figure out the new demands on leadership, and many are urgently seeking guidance to learn to lead well within the new workplace paradigm.

-If you choose to pursue a fulfilling career as an executive coach, you could be engaged in personally meaningful work, but also pave the way for a new kind of leadership to take hold.
+By choosing to pursue a fulfilling career as a corporate, business, or executive coach, you could not only be engaged in personally meaningful work, but also pave the way for a new kind of leadership to take hold.

-With the support of a well-trained executive coach, leaders have the opportunity to bring out the best in themselves, authentically facilitate trust, cohesion, and naturally occurring motivation across in their teams, and connect with everyone around them in an empowering, cohesive way, which lends to a more positive, enjoyable workplace environment everyone can enjoy (in addition to higher-performing teams and a stronger bottom line).
+With the support of a well-trained executive coach, leaders have the opportunity to bring out the best in themselves, authentically build trust and motivation across their teams, and connect with everyone around them in an empowering way—which leads to a more positive, enjoyable workplace environment everyone can enjoy (in addition to higher-performing teams and a stronger bottom line).

 You’ll also help your clients accelerate performance with less stress—a groundbreaking reward the old paradigm rarely delivered.